-The Bachelor of Science degree in Accounting is designed to provide students with the education necessary for a rewarding and challenging professional career in public, private, or governmental accounting.
-The curriculum includes foundation courses at a level needed for professional certification for the U.S. Certified Public Accountant (CPA) examination.
+The Bachelor of Science degree in Accounting provides students with the knowledge and skills necessary to obtain a rewarding and challenging professional career in public, private, and non-profit accounting.
+The curriculum includes courses needed for professional certifications and to pursue graduate-level course work.

 Each state sets forth standards required to be eligible to take the CPA exam and apply for licensure or certification as a CPA.
 The Certified Management Accountant (CMA) certification requires membership in the Institute of Management Accountants (IMA) as well as education, work experience, and examination requirements.
 While programs at West are designed with consideration for the standards proposed by the National Association of State Boards of Accounting (NASBA) and the American Institute of Certified Public Accountants (AICPA) and the IMA, West cannot assure that successful graduates will meet their states' or IMA's specific eligibility requirements to take the CPA or CMA exams or apply for licensure or certification as a CPA or CMA.
 Applicants should check with their appropriate state organization and/or the IMA to determine if the West program, combined with their undergraduate degree, work experience, and any other specific criteria, meets examination and licensing eligibility requirements for the CPA and/or CMA designations.
 State and/or IMA requirements may vary from the time of admission to program completion.
 There is no assurance at the time of program completion that the specific jurisdiction's requirements will be consistent with the requirements at the time of admission.